 These scanners work with any vehicle with an OBD 2 port.
-All cars made after 1996 sold in USA should have an OBD-II port.
+All cars made after 1996 sold in the USA should have an OBD-II port.

 Average Cost $99